 Neuro-optometric rehabilitation therapy uses therapeutic lenses and prisms and incorporates highly customized visual exercises to improve the patient’s daily functioning.

 This form of visual rehabilitation is evidence-based in restoring visual, perceptual and oculomotor functioning.

 If you or a loved one has sustained a brain injury, whether recently or some time ago, we can help.
-To schedule a functional visual evaluation, contact Brain Vision Institute in Schaumburg today!
+To schedule a functional visual evaluation, contact Brain Vision Institute in South Barrington today!

 Frequently Asked Questions with Dr. Ingryd Lorenzana

 Q: How long does neuro-optometric rehabilitation therapy take?

 A: Because each case is unique, there is no standard length of treatment.
 Neuro-optometric rehabilitation therapy can take weeks, months, and sometimes years, depending on the patient’s condition, visual goals and response to treatment.
 Your eye doctor will customize a treatment plan suited to your specific needs.

 A: No. Neuro-optometry requires specialized post-graduate training after receiving a Doctor of Optometry degree that includes education on the neuro-visual system and how to diagnose and treat neurological conditions that impact your eyes and visual system.